qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 |

-When a :guilabel:`Field Group Section` is iterating over its features, it will automatically filter these features to match the feature attributes from its parent groups.
-In this case, the subsection we added will iterate over a :guilabel:`Populated Places` layer, including a body section for each place encountered.
-The magic here is that the :guilabel:`Populated Places` layer has an attribute named :guilabel:`adm1name`, tagging each place with the state it’s contained within (if you’re lucky your data will already be structured like this – if not, run the Processing :ref:`Join Attributes by Location
+When iterating over the features of a :guilabel:`Field Group Section`, the features will be filtered to match the defining field of its parent group (`adm1name` in this case).
+Here, the subsection we added will iterate over a :guilabel:`Populated Places` layer, including a body section for each place encountered.
+The magic here is that the :guilabel:`Populated Places` layer has an attribute with the same name as the defining field in the parent layer, :guilabel:`adm1name`, tagging each place with the state it is contained within (if you’re lucky your data will already be structured like this – if not, run the
-<qgisjoinattributesbylocation>` algorithm and create your own field).
-When we
+:ref:`Join Attributes by Location <qgisjoinattributesbylocation>` Processing algorithm and create your own field).
-export this report, QGIS will grab the first state from the :guilabel:`Admin Level 1` layer, and then iterate over all the :guilabel:`Populated Places` with a matching :guilabel:`adm1name` value.
+When we export this report, QGIS will grab the first state from the :guilabel:`Admin Level 1` layer, and then iterate over all the :guilabel:`Populated Places` with a matching :guilabel:`adm1name` value.
 Here’s what we get:

 .. figure:: img/report3.png
    :align: center